samisayyad/PRG_Management_rep/replit.md

 The frontend is accessible at http://localhost:5000 and proxies API calls to http://127.0.0.1:8000

+## Authentication & Getting Started

+### Create Your First Account
+1. Go to the login page (http://localhost:5000)
+2. Click "Create one" to go to registration
+3. Enter any email and password (minimum 8 characters)
+4. Choose your role: **Scrum Master** (for full access) or **Employee**
+5. Fill in your full name
+6. Confirm password and click "Create Account"
+7. You're logged in!
+Start exploring TaskFlow

+### Or Use Test Account
+- **Email**: `test@example.com`
+- **Password**: `TestPassword123!`
+- **Role**: Scrum Master

+### Key Authentication Features
+- ✅ Works with any email address
+- ✅ Password visibility toggle with eye icon
+- ✅ Inline validation for all fields
+- ✅ Real-time error messages
+- ✅ Smooth transitions between login/register modes
+- ✅ Beautiful gradient background with soft shadows
+- ✅ Mobile responsive design

 ## API Endpoints

 ### Authentication
-- `POST /api/auth/register/` - Register new user
+- `POST /api/auth/register/` - Register new user with any email
-- `POST /api/auth/login/` - Login and get JWT tokens
+- `POST /api/auth/login/` - Login with email and password
 - `POST /api/auth/refresh/` - Refresh access token
 - `GET /api/users/me/` - Get current user profile
 - `PUT /api/users/me/` - Update user profile